I make videos for my YouTube channel, which has over 1000 subscribers.

 With a dynamic microphone, you sacrifice quality for convenience.
 Still, you can record high-quality audio with a good dynamic microphone that works well for videos, podcasting, and basic voiceover work.

-Even though these microphones don't pick up as much external noise, you should still record in a quiet environment.
+Even though these microphones don't pick up as much external noise, you still have to record in a quiet environment.
+Very loud noises, such as a leaf blower running right outside your house, will be picked up.
 If possible, keep the AC and heat off and don't run any nearby appliances.
-Dynamic mics will pick up some noise in your immediate environment, but you may not be forced to end a recording session based on what's going on outside.
+Even though dynamic mics pick up some noise in your immediate environment, you may not be forced to end a recording session based on what's going on outside.

 Both Are Better

 I do use my condenser mic when conditions allow and if possible, I recommend getting both types.
 When there isn't anything going on outside, I'll pull out my AT2020USB+ because I prefer how the resulting audio sounds.
-But if I need to record something and the neighborhood landscapers show up, I use my dynamic mic.
+But if I need to record something and there's low-level noise outside, I use my dynamic mic.

 Getting Started With Recording